dubzzz/fast-check/documentation/1-Guides/Runners.md

 In order to define the default parameters that will be used by runners you can use one of the following helpers:

-- `fc.configureGlobal(parameters: Parameters<never>)`: define the default parameters to be used by runners
+- `fc.configureGlobal(parameters: Parameters)`: define the default parameters to be used by runners
 - `fc.resetConfigureGlobal()`: reset the default parameters to be used by runners
 - `fc.readConfigureGlobal()`: output the default parameters to be used by runners